amankaur2004/tv-show-app/README.md

 # TvShowApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.
+This project was generated with Angular CLI version 12.0.4.
+We utilized TVMaze API for this project.

 ## Development server